Notice: Our vendor, Change Healthcare, was impacted by a security incident, which affected certain individuals' personal information. Learn More.

 Tax Credits Available for Georgia Residents Through Georgia HEART Hospital Program

-If you pay income taxes to the state of Georgia, you have a unique opportunity to use those tax contributions to benefit rural hospitals including Atrium Health Navicent Baldwin and Atrium Health Navicent Peach through the Georgia HEART (Help Enhance Access to Rural Treatment) Hospital Program.
+If you pay income taxes to the state of Georgia, you have the opportunity direct your state income tax payment to benefit rural hospitals including Atrium Health Navicent Baldwin and Atrium Health Navicent Peach through the Georgia HEART (Help Enhance Access to Rural Treatment) Hospital Program.

-Through the program, Georgia taxpayers can receive a state income tax credit for 100 percent of the amount they contribute to qualified rural hospitals.
+Georgia taxpayers can receive a state income tax credit for 100% of the amount they contribute to qualified rural hospitalsthrough the program.

-To sign up, visit www.georgiaheart.org.
+To claim your tax credit for the 2025 tax year, visit www.georgiaheart.org.
 For additional information, email Joy.MotenThomas@atriumhealth.org.

 About Atrium Health Navicent